IndraWirananta/IndraWirananta/README.md

 ### Hi there, Indra Wirananta here.

 Undergraduate in Information Technology at Telkom University.

-Freelance graphic designer.

-Currently interested in flutter/ front-end stuff.

-Interest :
+Currently working on a project called Companion, which uses firestore to store data from NodeMCU, and then be displayed on a web apps.

-⚡ Lang : Python, Dart, C++, Javascript.
+⚡  Lang : Python, Dart, C/C++, Javascript, PHP, SQL, Java 🌱  Framework : CI, Flutter, React

-🌱 I’m currently learning complete flutter app development.
+ 📫 Other : Sass, Three.js, Chart.js, Firebase/firestore

 <!--